raohmaru/CFC/README.md

 the following commands:
 - `rake build` Builds a .o8g and a .nupkg file from the game definition files using o8build.exe.
 - `rake deploy` Builds and moves the NUPKG file to the OCTGN LocalFeed directory.
+- `rake copy` Copies python files to the game's script folder under OCTGN's games database folder.
+Useful when debugging your game along with the built-in functionality to reload python scripts.
 - `rake test` Verifies the files as a valid game definition.
 - `rake versionbump` Increases the build number by 1 in the definition.xml file.
 - `rake octgn` Runs OCTGN in dev mode, in the table view with the CFC plugin loaded.